web-illinois/toolkit/README.md

 This URL points to 3.0.0 version of the toolkit.
 Patch-level URLs are never updated and always point to the same files.

-### Hosting the toolkit on another server

-For scenarios when it is preferable to host the toolkit files on a different server, downloadable builds of the toolkit can be found in ...

-**TODO: CDN?
-Box folder?
-Github?**

-### Building the toolkit locally

-To build a local copy of the toolkit, download or check out the toolkit repository and run `npm run build`;

 ## Learn more

 * [Colors](./src/css/colors/README.md)